Enabling Local Agriculture — One Family Flock at a Time.

 This is a comprehensive, participatory course for those who want to keep small family flocks of primarily egg laying hens.
 Beginning with adult birds this workshop covers the main considerations of caring for your hens including, hen anatomy and physiology, behavior, handling, health, nutrition, egg management, and housing.
 We will explore which chicken breeds tend to do best in various climates.
 All questions will be answered.
 You will leave with the knowledge necessary about successfully keeping chickens in your backyard.
 Textbook: City Chicks.

 Nothing is cuter than a baby chick.
 Watching their rapid development from—peep to pullet—is a miracle.
 During the brooding time, you have the role of keeper and guardian angel.
-This intensive, interactive, hands-on course covers chick anatomy & physiology, behavior, health, nutrition, housing, breed selection, and more.
-All questions will be answered.
+This intensive, interactive, chicks-on course covers chick anatomy & physiology, behavior, health, nutrition.
+You will understand how brooder blankets replace hight-wattage heat-lamps and how the housing, waters and feeders need to adapt to chick-ability.
+Learn simple ways to help educate your chicks for easier flock integration.
 By the end of the course you will know everything you need to know about successfully—and expertly—raise your very own baby chicks from day one to point-of-lay.
 Textbook: City Chicks.